spica-engine/spica/docs/content/guide/function.md

 Schedule trigger invokes your function in a specific time and specific timezone.
 Fundamentally, schedule trigger is a [CRON](https://en.wikipedia.org/wiki/Cron) based trigger that invokes your function in a specific interval based on your CRON expression.
 Also, when your function invoked, the first parameter of your function will contain a function which basically stops the scheduler in case you don't want your function to be invoked at next tick.

-To create a scheduled function you need a CRON time expression and Time-zone because scheduler, schedules your function regarless of the Time-zone of host machine.
+To create a scheduled function you need a CRON time expression and Time-zone because scheduler schedules your function regardless of the Time-zone of the host machine.

 For example, if you want to run your function at every minute, you need a cron time expression like this [\* \* \* \* \*](https://crontab.guru/#*_*_*_*_*).